 Overview of WPBakery

 WPBakery, formerly known as Visual Composer, has been a longstanding player in the WordPress page builder arena.
-It’s widely used by developers due to its early adoption and integration with many themes.
+Developers widely use it due to its early adoption and integration with many themes.
 However, its approach comes with notable strengths and limitations.

 Strengths of WPBakery: